-Unlike older generations, Millennials – and younger Gen Zs for that matter – don’t just want a paycheck; they want meaning and purpose from their jobs.
+Unlike older generations, Millennials – and younger Gen Zs, for that matter – don’t just want a paycheck – they want meaning and purpose from their jobs.
 According to Deloitte, 76% of Millennials view business as a source of powerful and positive social impact.
-However, it’s not just about an organisation’s external impact and influence; it’s also about what happens inside closed doors.
+However, it’s not just about an organisation’s external impact and influence; it’s also about what happens behind closed doors.
 By not having a clearly articulated set of core values, a vision and purpose, companies risk compromising their ability to attract top quality talent.

 But what exactly are company values, vision, and purpose?
 Let’s break it down:

 - Company values describe the beliefs, philosophies and principles that drive your business and are the building blocks for your culture.

 - A company vision statement is a short statement describing the desired future position of a company.